spatie/laravel-permission/README.md

 All theses responses are collections of `Spatie\Permission\Models\Permission` objects.

 If we follow the previous example, the first response will be a collection with the 'delete article' permission, the second will be a collection with the 'edit article' permission and the third will contain both.

 ### Using Blade directives
 This package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.
+Optionally you can pass in the `guard` that the check will be performed on as a second argument.

 ```php
 @role('writer')